 The average age of all subjects in the study was 54.42 ± 14.45 years.
-The average age of examined women was higher than men, but without statistical significance.
-Also, there was no statistically significant difference in average age between sex within the same age groups.
+The average age of examined women was higher than that of men, but without statistical significance.
+Also, there was no statistically significant difference in the average age between sexes within the same age groups.

-The total average thickness of the tunica intima was significantly thicker in men (Table 1; Figure 1).
-The overall average thickness of the intima regardless of sex was the highest in Group 4 and it is a significantly higher value compared to Group 1 and Group 2.
+The total average thickness of the tunica intima was significantly greater in men (Table 1; Figure 1).
+The overall average thickness of the intima irrespective of sex was the highest in Group 4, and it is a significantly higher value compared to Group 1 and Group 2.
 The total average thickness of the intima in Group 5 is significantly higher compared to Group 1.